quickrworld/MobileFlashcards/README.md

 * Review the App

-* If you want to test the local notifications you will have to wait for hour to change.
+* To test the local notifications wait for the hour to change.
 On iOS the notifications are not shown if the App is in foreground.

 #### Note: Node (version 4 or later), and the latest version of yarn are prerequsites for the above
 #### Note: `installdir` can be any directory where you want to install the frontend application and the API server